blackfalcon/node-angular-mongo/readme.md

-# It's a node/angular/mongo app
+# It's a MEAN app

-Wow, I am leanring how to use cmputers!
+Wow, I am learning how to use computers!